OISF/suricata/doc/sphinx/rules/payload-keywords.rst

 of the payload.
 The second example illustrates a signature searching for byte 50 after the last match.

 You can also use the negation (!) before isdataat.
-Suricata does not support using it yet, but will support it in future versions of the engine.
-For more information see **fixme: what is this supposed to link to**.

 .. image:: payload-keywords/isdataat1.png